dannyobrien761/body-health-app/README.md

 ![responsivity Mockup]()

 ## Features
-herbs for ailments feature allows you to select a body part say the 'eye' and returns herb cards which gives information on specific herbs that have a variety of different medicinal qualities for the eye or whicherver body part is selected within the frame.
+**Body-part selection** feature allows you to select a body part say the 'eye' and returns herb cards which gives information on specific herbs that have a variety of different medicinal qualities for the eye or whicherver body part is selected within the frame.

+**The body-part is then highlighted** and herbs associated with improvement are listed under the title 'herbs to improve the body-part'.

+**updated herb cards** :herb cards appear only if they are in the index of the associated body-part.
+Herb cards will be removed if there is not an associated herb to fill them.

+**responsive design** to allow for preferred user experience, body part and herb card containers are made smaller or larger depending on screen size.

 ### Features Left to Implement
 Once this would be implemented into an e-commerce site I would put in an add to basket button simply on the herb-card itself to allow for a seamless experience.